clux/kubecon2020/source/slides.md

 ```

 notes:
-- Controller is a system reconciles a CRD and objects it owns - calls a reconcile fn when anything related changes.
+- C is a system reconciles an object/CR along with child objects it owns - calls a reconcile fn when anything related changes.
+- That's it's job, combining input streams, debouncing events, scheduling retries.
-- should remind you a bit of controller-runtime. heavily inspired (got help).
+- builder pattern: should remind you a bit of controller-runtime. heavily inspired (got help).
 - ex: CMG ensuring CM is in correct state
 - completely sufficient main
 - not shown: you derive your CR from a struct (shown), and provide error handling policy, plus a reconciler fn, that will be called with a context you can define